 What I like most is the open air food market right next to it.
 When I want to show something authentically local to foreign tourists – this is the place.
-They are impressed with eclectic architecture of both market halls, both being built at the turn of 19th and 20th centuries, officialy called the Hale Mirowskie (The Marketplace Halls).
-Combined with the Jewish Ghetto’s history and bullet holes after executions from the Warsaw Uprising, creates an amazing and breathtaking experience.
+They are impressed with eclectic architecture of both market halls, both being built at the turn of 19th and 20th centuries, officially called the Hale Mirowskie (Mirowskie Halls).
+Combined with the Jewish Ghetto’s history and bullet holes after executions from the Warsaw Uprising, creates a fascinating experience.

 The new Hala Gwardii is a perfect addition here.
 Usually I show this place near the end of my walks because we can rest, drink and eat here.
 When entering from the food market side you walk through a heavy stripped curtain made of transparent plastic, just like you would have walked into a meat store during communist times when I was a kid.
 First thing you notice is a boxing ring and pictures of boxers around the ceilings.
 After World War II this place housed a sporting club.
 In 1953 the tenth European Boxing Championship even took place here.
 In the future there will be boxing lessons and matches again here.
 Hala Gwardii is also very open to cultural and other local activities.
 There will be all kinds of events here, including concerts, workshops and exhibitions engaging the local community throughout the year.